SMARTlab-Purdue/ros-tutorial-gazebo-simulation/README_full.md

 - to compute an alternative path if necessary.

-In this tutorial, we will design a simple controller that receives a desired destination from user and publishes command messages to robot.
+In this tutorial, we will design a simple controller that receives the desired destination from the user and publishes command messages to the robot.

 Go to the gazebo_tutorial ROS package in this repository and download _nre_simhuskycontrol.py_ to your device.